Introduction to Scikit-Learn in Machine Learning

 #SVM performance on Iris Classification 0.9333333333333333

-Now that we have the data ready, we will split it into the training and testing dataset.
+Now that the data is ready, we will split it into the training and testing datasets.
 Sklearn provides a feature train_test_split that can split the data into desired fractions.

 The next step is building the pipeline.
 The pipeline takes in input as a list of tuples.
 The tuple indexed '0' is the desired name for the transformation, and the indexed '1' is the transformation to be applied.
 The pipeline consists of the following transformation,